pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/Resources/BlogPost0145.md

 * ### 2-way bindings

-  Bindings in SwiftUI are a powerful tool for allowing two independent features share a bit of state.
+  Bindings in SwiftUI are a powerful tool for allowing two independent features to share a bit of state.
 They are so powerful that it is easy to take for granted these days, and to forget how difficult UI controls used to be in UIKit.